Blog

 But when you start hiring more people than you can fit in a room (or feed with two large pizzas), you need areas of ownership.

-2. Smart People Need Documentation
+2. Smart People Need Clear Policies, Not Just Trust

 We often quoted Steve Jobs: "We hire people smarter than us so we don't have to worry about what they do."
 But that’s only half the truth.